All Philadelphia College of Osteopathic Medicine security personnel maintain order

 on campus by educating the campus community on security concerns and by enforcing

-The Department of Security and Public Safety is located in the Medical Office Building on our Philadelphia, Pennsylvania campus and at the front desk on our Suwanee, Georgia campus.
-The Director of Security and Public Safety is responsible for departmental administration and reports directly to the Chief Facilities Officer.
+The Department of Security and Public Safety is located in the Medical Office Building on our Philadelphia, Pennsylvania campus and at the front desk on our Suwanee, Georgia campus and at our Moultrie, Georgia location.
+The Director of Security and Public Safety is responsible for departmental administration and reports directly to the Chief Legal Officer.

 PCOM and PCOM Georgia each maintain a complement of one in-house security lieutenant in conjunction with Allied Barton Security Services highly-trained security personnel.

 Contract supervision and officers are required to receive instruction, provided by

 the Director of Security and Public Safety and security lieutenants, in the areas